artvalencio/cami-python/README.md

 Funders: FAPESP (S. Paulo Research Foundation), Brazil (2018-onwards).
 CNPq (National Council for Scientific and Technologic Development), Brazil (2015-2018).

-Acknowledgements: Arthur Valencio is supported by the FAPESP grant 2018/09900-8 and acknowledges this work as part of the activities of the FAPESP Research, Innovation and Dissemination Center for Neuromathematics (grant 2013/07699-0, S. Paulo Research Foundation).
+Acknowledgements: Arthur Valencio is supported by the FAPESP grant 2018/09900-8 and 	     acknowledges this work as part of the activities of the FAPESP Research 	     Innovation and Dissemination Center for Neuromathematics (grant 2013/07699-0, S. Paulo Research Foundation).
 A.V. contributions are partly derived from previous research funded by CNPq grant 206246/2014-5.
-N.V. is supported by CNPq research productivity fellowship (grant 310976/2017-0).
-N.V. and M.S.B. are supported by The Royal Society (grant  CHL/R1/180122).
+N.V. is supported by CNPq research productivity fellowship (grant ).
+N.V. and M.S.B. are supported by The Royal Society (grant ).

 Licence text: